Signer

 The hybrid approach provides security even if one algorithm is compromised:

-- BLS only broken: Ringtail threshold maintains security
+• BLS only broken: Pulsar threshold maintains security

 Key Generation